JanM321/esphome-lg-controller/README.md

 <img src="images/controller2.jpg" width="400px" alt="PCB in enclosure"><img src="images/controller3.png" width="320px" alt="Screenshot of Home Assistant dashboard">

 # Protocol and Compatibility
+### Supported AC units
+This ESPHome controller has been used with the following units:
+* LG PC12SQ (Standard Plus), AP09RT units connected to a multi-split outdoor unit (heat pump, MU2R17 Multi F).
+* LG AS-W123MMM9 single wall mounted unit from 2013, heat pump, replaces PREMTB10U controller ([source](https://github.com/JanM321/esphome-lg-controller/issues/1#issuecomment-1631718974)).
+* LG Artcool Gallery and 4 Way Cassette connected to LG MU3R19 Multi F ([source](https://github.com/JanM321/esphome-lg-controller/issues/11)).
+* LG S12ET indoor unit ([source](https://github.com/JanM321/esphome-lg-controller/issues/3#issuecomment-1761040745)).
+* LG ARNU18GSCR4 and LG ARNU36GSVA4 Multi V indoor units ([source](https://github.com/JanM321/esphome-lg-controller/issues/8#issuecomment-1817444454)).
+* LG TC07GQR and LG PC12SQ units ([source](https://github.com/JanM321/esphome-lg-controller/issues/25#issuecomment-1911668782)).

+If your indoor unit supports the LG PREMTB100 and/or LG PREMTA200 controller, it will very likely be compatible.
+Please let us know if it works so we can add it to this list :)

+### Longer answer
 There seem to be two different protocols that LG AC units and wall controllers use to communicate:
 1. **6-byte protocol**: the controller sends a 6-byte message every four seconds or so and the AC unit responds with a 6-byte message.
 This is the more basic protocol and likely older because it doesn't support advanced features and settings.
 An ESPHome implementation of this is available here: https://github.com/Flameeyes/esphome-lg-pqrcuds0
 2. **13-byte [protocol](protocol.md)**: the controller sends a 13-byte status message every 20 seconds (or when there's a change in settings) and the AC unit sends a very similar status message every 60 seconds.
 There are also other message types for more advanced settings. **This is the one implemented here.**

 The controller hardware is identical because both use a very slow serial connection (104 bps) over a three-wire cable (Red = 12V, Yellow = Signal, Black = GND).
 In fact, some LG controllers support both protocols: my LG PREMTB001 controller first tries the 13-byte protocol and if it doesn't receive a response it will switch to the 6-byte protocol.

-This ESPHome controller has been used with the following units:
-* LG PC12SQ (Standard Plus), AP09RT units connected to a multi-split outdoor unit (heat pump, MU2R17 Multi F).
-* LG AS-W123MMM9 single wall mounted unit from 2013, heat pump, replaces PREMTB10U controller ([source](https://github.com/JanM321/esphome-lg-controller/issues/1#issuecomment-1631718974)).
-* LG Artcool Gallery and 4 Way Cassette connected to LG MU3R19 Multi F ([source](https://github.com/JanM321/esphome-lg-controller/issues/11)).
-* LG S12ET indoor unit ([source](https://github.com/JanM321/esphome-lg-controller/issues/3#issuecomment-1761040745)).
-* LG ARNU18GSCR4 and LG ARNU36GSVA4 Multi V indoor units ([source](https://github.com/JanM321/esphome-lg-controller/issues/8#issuecomment-1817444454)).
+My LG PREMTB100 (newer controller) only supports the 13-byte protocol as far as I can tell.

 Wired controllers must be connected to the CN-REMO socket on the indoor unit's PCB (green 3 pin JST-XH connector).
 Fortunately my wall units came with a short extension cable already plugged into that port so I only had to open up the bottom part of the unit to connect my controller.